samueltexa/StockManager-Project/README.md

 # StockManager
-Stock Management system in PHP, HTML, And JavaScript
+Stock Management system in PHP, HTML, CSS And JavaScript